 Human Factors in Aviation SMS: Beyond the “Dirty”

-Unfortunately, the concept of Human Factors in aviation SMS has historically carried an undeniable, negative impression about the role of human in safety issues (as well as other issues).
+Unfortunately, the concept of Human Factors in aviation safety management systems (SMS) has historically carried an undeniable, negative impression about the role of human in safety issues (as well as other issues).

-Without question, human behaviors and attitudes are probably the majority driving force in:
+Without question, human behaviors and attitudes are probably the major driving force in:

 - Hazard occurrence;